rezer0dai/MROCS/README.md

 - for actor i used NoisyNetworks for exploration
 - i used batchnorm ( 24 x 1 but can be used with same effect 8 x 3 due to the fact 3 frames are stacked )
 - network sizes 400 + 300, critic used simple FF encoding for state + action before cat, learning rates see Report.ipynb as well as all hyperparameters ( no need to write them duplicitly here .. )
+- updating network every 100(*2 )steps and repeat learning 200 times, postponed update for 1 learnings ( bigger steps i do postpone everytime )
+- used 3-step estimator, and Advantage as TD-learning, batch size 256, and buffer size 1e6, rerandomizing noisy nets for explooration every 3rd step
+- one detached actor, one critic, small buffer size 3e4 and batch size of 256

 - MROCS because i used different methodology than MADDPG ( once critic multiple rewards ), detached heads of noisy network for actor ( detached sigma + noise, main model is shared )